diandiaye/Institut-des-Algorithmes-du-S-n-gal/Tutorials_R/README.md

 ###############################Let's go !!!#############################################

 # 1. Three representations of an SIR model:
+- A graphical description

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/e/e5/SIR_with_carrier_model.png)

+- A verbal description
+-
 The SIR model is a simple mathematical model of epidemics.
 An epidemic is when the number of people infected with a disease is increasing in a population.

 S, I, and R stand for: